Every year more than 2200 students enroll in 40 to 50 undergraduate classes as well as the graduate seminars offered by the Department of Sociology.

 Sociology courses help students develop the skills to:

 The Sociology major provides a solid background for graduate study in sociology and other liberal arts disciplines, as well as for professional degrees in areas such law, public health, criminal justice, and social work.
-The BA in Sociology provides students with a range of skills that can translate into successful careers that begin right after graduation: our graduates have the analytic and communication skills that enable them to succeed in a broad range of fields.
-They work in the private, not-for-profit, and public sectors in a range of administrative and front-line positions.
+The BA in Sociology also provides students with a range of skills that can translate into successful careers that begin right after graduation: our graduates have the analytic and communication skills that enable them to succeed in a broad range of fields.
+After earning their BA, they work in the private, not-for-profit, and public sectors in a range of administrative and front-line positions.

-The Department of Sociology has 16 faculty members, several adjunct professors, 25 graduate students (many of whom are supported by graduate teaching assistantships) and over 350 undergraduate majors.
+The department has 16 faculty members, several adjunct professors, 25 graduate students and over 350 undergraduate majors.
 It offers the undergraduate major on two FAU campuses (Davie and Boca Raton).